Awards for Excellence in Learning, Teaching and Supervision Policy

 2. Accepting a Nomination

 Peer endorsements are vital for Sub-Committee considerations.
-Eligible nominees are encouraged to provide a written peer endorsement of their nomination.
+Eligible nominees are required to provide a written peer endorsement of their nomination.
 ‘Peers’ should include the nominee’s upline manager, and may also include direct reports or colleagues.

 Peer endorsements are collected through the peer endorsement form.